turingschool/curriculum/source/projects/jstwitter.markdown

   end
 ```

 Ruby will look at the variable `input` and see what value it holds.
 If the value matches one of the `when` lines, then it'll do the instruction(s) that follow that line's `then`.
-If it doesn't match and of the `when` lines, it'll run the `else`.
+If it doesn't match any of the `when` lines, it'll run the `else`.

 Start with this case statement in your method just below the `command = gets.chomp` line: